misol1/cmdgfx/README.md

 Fgcol and bgcol values range from 0-15 and can be specified either as decimal or hex.
 Use 'u' and 'U' for current foreground or background color of the cmd window.
 Use '?' for fgcol to keep the foreground color in the buffer at each position, and use '?' for bgcol to keep the background color in the buffer at each position.
 Precede fgcol and/or bgcol with '-' to force the color used.
 Precede fgcol with '\\' to ignore/type out all gxy control codes inside the file.

-Note that fgcol and bgcol will have no effect for a gxy or pcx file unless forcing the color with '-', or if using '?'.
+Note that fgcol only has effect for txt files and bgcol will have no effect for a gxy or pcx file (unless forcing fgcol and/or bgcol with '-', or if using '?').

 Char can be specified either as a character, or as a hexadecimal ASCII value in the range 0-255.
 Use '?' to keep the character in the buffer at each position.
 For a gxy file or text file, the char argument has no effect unless '?' is used.